ruchmuch/algoasylum.github.io/_people/2020/tahiti.md

 Her hobbies are breakfast, lunch and dinner.
 As much as you enjoyed reading that, she definitely enjoys singing, watching series & thriller movies, volunteering and overthinking.

-If interested in her work and her engineering journey, let's connect on [LinkedIn](linkedin.com/in/tahiti-dey-8b13b7170)!
+If interested in her work and her engineering journey, connect with her on [LinkedIn](linkedin.com/in/tahiti-dey-8b13b7170)!